Skip to content

 An AdapterCodec groups together one or more adapters, possibly targeting different mapping schemes.
 It helps Methanol to select the correct adapter based on the request's or response's MediaType.

-The basic() calls adds the basic adapter, which encodes & decodes basic types like String & InputStream.
+basic() adds the basic adapter, which encodes & decodes basic types like String & InputStream, and enables conditional response handling.
+Trace through the Javadoc for all supported basic types.

 Receiving Objects